 When it comes to determining your niche, it’s really more of an exercise in self-reflection.
 Obviously, it takes longer to research and understand a topic you’re entirely unfamiliar with than to write compelling content about something you’re already passionate about.

 Here are some things to consider:

-- Consider a range of product offerings: No discerning reader will trust a review with a single recommendation.
-Or a site that only recommends one brand over and over.
-Therefore, when you’re thinking about your niche think about the range of product categories and brands that you might include.
+- Consider a range of product offerings: No discerning reader will trust a review with a single product recommendation.
+Or a website that only recommends one brand over and over.
+Therefore, when you’re thinking about your area, think about the range of product categories and brands that you might include.
 For example, a niche around camping might include everything from tents to backpacks, and rain gear to portable barbecues.
-And it would showcase different brands/sellers for all these products.
+And it would showcase different brands/sellers for all these affiliate products.

-- Look for niches that have high volume/low competition: Some niches already have a lot of competition, with a lot of influencers, existing media and other affiliate marketers already dominating.
+- Look for niches that have high volume/low competition: Some niches already have a lot of competition, with a lot of influencers, existing media, and other affiliate marketers already dominating.
 You can use tools like Google Keyword Planner to search for niches that have lower competition.
-As somebody starting out, your chances of ranking for a niche will increase if there isn’t a lot of existing competition in that niche.
+As somebody starting out, your chances of ranking for a niche will increase if there isn’t a lot of existing competition.

 - Consider program payout: While we don’t recommend choosing your affiliate niche based on program payout alone, it’s also smart to consider it.
 Think about the cost of the item and the percentage payout you’d get on that.
 This is also where being smart about the programs you apply to and how you rank products comes into play.